smaclell/smaclell.github.io/_drafts/3-cmdlets-to-discover-powershell.md

 Get-Command - Find Commands!
 ===============================================================================

-There are thousands of different built in commands for PowerShell.
+There are thousands of different built-in commands for PowerShell.
 Finding what you need is easy with ``Get-Command`` ([TechNet][get-command]).
 You can search for commands by name, verb, noun or parameter to find the exact cmdlet you need.

-Lets find all the commands:
+Let's find all the commands:

 {% highlight powershell %}
 Get-Command